 24. Go away for a day

 Combine several of the activities mentioned above and spend a whole day somewhere else.
+Or be a tourist in your own city.
+Sometimes we know more about foreign cities than about our own town.

 25. How do you spend your leisure time?